 For a decade, or more, the slur words of choice from an intolerant left, seeking to silence debate, have been “fascist” and “Nazi”.
-They use them to signify a political view entirely without decency and characterised by a callous disregard for the weak.
+They use them to signify a political view entirely without decency and characterized by a callous disregard for the weak.
 It is equated with the “far-right”, the third item in the trilogy of denunciation.
 But what do these terms actually mean?

 The historical Fascists generally came from the left of politics.
 This fact alone should cause us to question the left-narrative.
 Mussolini was a political journalist, intellectual and socialist.
 Britain’s Oswald Mosley was a Labour Party MP and Chancellor of the Duchy of Lancaster in the administration of Ramsay MacDonald.